 FHA home loans have become a leading choice for many first time home buyers in Georgia.
 The Georgia FHA mortgage offers several key benefits, keeping in mind the limited budget of many homeowners who are interested in buying their very first home.
 Compared to most conventional mortgage loans, the FHA loan simplifies the buying process for the applicant.
 Also the FHA loan requires a very low down payment, which makes it easier for homeowners to meet their budget constraints.

 - Limited down payment – The Federal government insures or backs FHA loans, therefore the buyers incur very minimal charges during the process.
-FHA loan require a minimum 3.5% investment from the borrower.
+FHA loans require a minimum 3.5% investment from the borrower.
 The loan does allow for the home seller to pay all closing costs, up to 6% which is generally enough to cover just about any home purchase.

 - Safe fixed interest rate– One of the biggest advantages of the GA FHA loan is the provision of paying a fixed 15 or 30 year rate of interest.
 Compared to other traditional loans where the interests vary, the interest rate remains the same for the entire course of the loan.
 This period is usually for 15 or 30 years.
-Having a fix interest rate allows the buyer to plan out their fixed monthly instalment in advance.
+Having a fix interest rate allows the buyer to plan out their fixed monthly installment in advance.

 - Simple to qualify – Prequalifying for a Georgia FHA loan is one of the simplest.
 Since it is the FHA that insures your house loan, the lenders and banks make it easy for anyone to qualify that meets the basic requirements.
 The main components of qualifying are credit and income/employment.